-The facility shall attain compliance with final effluent limitations as soon as possible but in no case later than eight (8) years from the effective date of September 1, 2018.
+The facility shall attain compliance with final effluent limitations as soon as possible but in no case later than July 1, 2027.

-- 1. The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of September 1, 2018. - 2.
-Within eight (8) years of the effective date of September 1, 2018, the permittee shall attain compliance with the final effluent limits for E. coli.
+- 1. The permittee shall submit interim progress reports detailing progress made in attaining compliance with the final effluent limits every 12 months from the effective date of May 1, 2019. - 2.
+The permittee shall attain compliance with the final effluent limits for E. coli as soon as but no later than July 1, 2027.

-Please submit progress reports to the Missouri Department of Natural Resources, St. Louis Regional Office via the Electronic Discharge Monitoring Report (eDMR) Submission System.
+Please submit progress reports to the Missouri Department of Natural Resources via the Electronic Discharge Monitoring Report (eDMR) Submission System.